-No matter your age or situation, orthodontics can help you look, and feel good.
+No matter your age or situation, a Specialist Orthodontist can help you look, and feel good.

 1. An orthodontist is solely dedicated to straightening teeth

 An orthodontist is a specialist in straightening teeth and correcting bites.
 A Specialist Orthodontist, like Dr De Angelis, has completed an extra three years of study at university in addition to a general dental degree, and is an expert in treating issues relating to the alignment of teeth and jaws.

 Essentially, a Specialist Orthodontist spends every day specialising in straightening teeth.
 They are an expert when it comes to creating a beautiful smile!

 2. A Specialist Orthodontist has done an additional 3 years of study to be a specialist in orthodontics

 Orthodontists undergo an additional 3 years of specialist training on top of their general dental degree and focus on one thing and one thing only – orthodontics.
 Straightening teeth and correcting bites using braces, plates and clear aligners is what they do – All day, every day.
 So you know you’re in good hands when you see a Specialist Orthodontist.